BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Installing-BetonQuest.md

    Just give the first paragraph of their Spigot page a good read, and you will find the link.
    Also put the "_Citizens.jar_" file in your server's "_plugins_" folder.

+3. You also need <a href="https://www.spigotmc.org/resources/1997/" target="_blank">ProtocolLib</a> for this
+   tutorial.
+Also put the "_ProtocolLib.jar_" file in your server's "_plugins_" folder.

 Once you have installed these start up your server!

 ---